-Physical Education KS2: Street dance masterclass on Bhangra and Street fusion
+Physical Education KS2: Supple's street dance masterclass on bhangra and street fusion

 Supple briefly explains the differences in the two styles and introduces basic moves from both styles throughout the warm up.

-There are three sections; each section contains Sstreet and Bhangra steps and is broken down and repeated with teaching points, counts and music, giving visual and oral directions throughout.
+There are three sections; each section contains street and bhangra steps and is broken down and repeated with teaching points, counts and music, giving visual and oral directions throughout.
 Section three focuses on partner work.

 Supple gives three options visually and orally, working creatively with a partner, dancing in unison while mirroring and using levels.

-This clip can be used as an introduction to street dance and Bhangra for the non-specialist teacher.
+This short film can be used as an introduction to street dance and bhangra.

-It can also be used in the classroom as a follow my leader style session, broken down over a 4 or 6 week scheme depending on time and the discretion of the teacher leading the session.
+It can also be used in the classroom as a follow my leader style session, broken down over a four to six week scheme (depending on time and the discretion of the teacher leading the session).

-This clip could also be used as a research tool for older groups when looking at different street fusion dance styles.
+This video could also be used as a research tool for older groups when looking at different street fusion dance styles.

 It will also introduce a group to a new dance style and show how to fuse different styles together.